iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> Downloaded this app immediately when it became available.
+It was a great concept, if it worked.
+But it never did.
+Never got one report of proximity to infected person (even though I was), doesn't refresh most of the time, and drains the battery because you have to keep the Bluetooth on.
+I'm uninstalling it because it's just taking up valuable storage space and battery usage.
+So disappointed.<br> :date: __2020-12-28 02:50:14__

+> When I downloaded the App I assumed it would notify me of exposures.
+It never did.
+The App does not update and no matter where I go store, mall, movies, etc it doesn't connect or work.
+There is a serious flaw.<br> :date: __2020-12-26 09:43:12__

+> Rated dead last in best coronavirus detection app in america.
+Ironic since nevada has the 2nd highest cases (infected & death) in the nation. 🤔 You'd think we'd take this more seriously.<br> :date: __2020-12-21 23:56:23__

 > It requires a Verification Code to report you are Positive.
 The UMCconnect has no idea how to give me a Verification code after they told me I am positive.
 The app is useless, you can't report you have Covid.
 It was another huge Democrat money wasting pork belly project<br> :date: __2020-12-18 20:49:57__